vectordotdev/vector/SECURITY.md

 ### Dependencies

 Vector aims to reduce the number of dependencies it relies on.
-If a depency is added it goes through a comprehensive review process that is detailed in the [Reviewing guide](REVIEWING.md#dependencies).
+If a dependency is added it goes through a comprehensive review process that is detailed in the [Reviewing guide](REVIEWING.md#dependencies).

 ### Change Control

-As noted above Vector uses the Git version-control system on Github.
+As noted above Vector uses the Git version control system on Github.

 #### Pull Requests